silx-kit/fabio/doc/source/getting_started.rst

 diffraction data but now gives an easy way for scientists to access and manipulate their data from a wide range of 2D X-ray detectors.
-We welcome contributions to further improve the code and hope to add more file formats in the future as well as port the existing code base to the emerging Python3.
+We welcome contributions to further improve the code and hope to add more file formats in the future.

 Acknoledgements
 ...............